I, the Jury: Reception

 By the time the book was adapted into a film in 1953, it had sold 3,500,000 copies.

 Films

 The first film version of I, the Jury was shot in 1953 and was released through United Artists.
 After a four-picture contract was signed with Spillane, the movie was filmed, in 3-D, featuring Biff Elliot (as Mike Hammer), Preston Foster and Peggie Castle.
 The plot from the novel was toned down for the film version.
 It grossed $1,299,000.
 The cinematographer was John Alton.

 In 1982, the story was again made into a movie, this time with Richard T. Heffron directing, and with Armand Assante as Mike Hammer.

-In popular culture

-The novel's reputation for raciness and violence has outlasted the popularity of the book itself.